-Section enrollment and permission number distribution are based on class size and need, as determined by the GHS Director and Coordinator.
+Section enrollment and permission number distribution are based on class size and need, as determined by the GHS Director.
 You may request permission into a closed section of GHS by submitting the GHS Permission Form.

-The GHS Coordinator makes every effort to accommodate student preference when determining permission number distribution, but students are not guaranteed a seat in their preferred section.
+The GHS Director makes every effort to accommodate student preference when determining permission number distribution, but students are not guaranteed a seat in their preferred section.

 If you do not receive an automatic exemption for one of your Global and Historical Studies courses (3 hours), you are free to petition for an exemption if you have completed 6 or more credit hours of course work while studying abroad in a Butler-approved program.
-Simply complete the GHS Study Abroad Exemption Request Form and submit it to the GHS office (JH 209).
-After review by the GHS Director, you will be notified of request approval/denial based on course content, length of study, and/or other experiences consonant with GHS learning objectives.
+Please inquire via the core office at email@example.com or 317-940-9480.
+Once reviewed by the GHS Director, you will be notified of request approval/denial based on course content, length of study, and/or other experiences consonant with GHS learning objectives.
 (In order to make the exemption approval process as fair and transparent as possible, students and programs are strongly encouraged to consult with the GHS Director in advance of actual study abroad.)